-Thanks to the Columbia Inn, I spend each Christmas fantasizing about opening one of my own in Vermont.
-Sadly, it wasn’t real, though.
+Sadly, the inn isn’t real.
 The exteriors and interiors were all created on the soundstage at Paramount.

-When I get my own inn, my first priority will be to find a big-hearted, wise-cracking housekeeper like Mary Wickes who played Emma Allen.
+If I ever run an inn, my first priority will be to find a big-hearted, wise-cracking housekeeper like Mary Wickes who played Emma Allen.

 Rosemary Clooney was only 26 and her love interest, Bing Crosby, was 51 when they made the movie in 1954.
 Somehow I never really noticed the age difference when watching the movie.